VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 Format and rules of the content of spatial data.
 Uniformity here keeps decision-support tools running smoothly.

+## SPAN (School Property Account Number)

+Unique, statewide eleven-digit identification number assigned by a municipality to a property, per the Director of PVR via [32 V.S.A. § 5404](https://legislature.vermont.gov/statutes/section/32/135/05404).

 ## Spatial Data

 Information that can be mapped and describes the location, shape, and/or relationships of objects or phenomena on the Earth's surface.

+## Subdivision

+Division of a lot, tract, or parcel of land into two or more lots, plats, sites, or other divisions of land for immediate or future sale or building development.

+## Survey

+The process and resulting document of recording observations, making measurements, and marking the boundaries of tracts of land.

 ## Unlanded Structures

+A condominium unit, mobile home, camp, or other structure that is a unit of real estate which is separate from the underlying land surface.
+In some cases, the underlying land is rented.

 ## Vermont GIS Parcel Data Standard

 The current Vermont GIS Parcel Data Standard ensures that all mapped properties statewide are linkable to their unique grand list record.
 This link between table record and its mapped area is enabled by the unique School Property Account Number (SPAN) assigned for every parcel.
 Parcel data adherent to the standard enables visualization of a statewide parcel data layer along with their respective grand list information for every property in the state.
 Standardized parcel data also enable other information to be related with properties on a map, such as weekly property transfers.

+## VTPIE (Vermont Property Information Exchange)

+An integrated system overseen by the Tax Department to collect Vermont’s statewide education grand list and to manage the statewide education property tax system, to be used by every municipality in the state.
+Integrates with parcel data served by the Vermont Parcel Program.

 # Appendices